Kitware/vtk-js/Sources/Common/Core/ScalarsToColors/api.md

 opacity with the lookup table values.

-Specific scalar values may be annotated with text strings that will be included in color legends using \a SetAnnotations, \a SetAnnotation,
-\a GetNumberOfAnnotatedValues, \a GetAnnotatedValue, \a GetAnnotation,
-\a RemoveAnnotation, and \a ResetAnnotations.
+Specific scalar values may be annotated with text strings that will be included in color legends using SetAnnotations, SetAnnotation, GetNumberOfAnnotatedValues, GetAnnotatedValue, GetAnnotation, RemoveAnnotation, and ResetAnnotations.

-This class also has a method for indicating that the set of annotated values form a categorical color map; by setting \a IndexedLookup to true, you indicate that the annotated values are the only valid values for which entries in the color table should be returned.
+This class also has a method for indicating that the set of annotated values form a categorical color map; by setting IndexedLookup to true, you indicate that the annotated values are the only valid values for which entries in the color table should be returned.
 In this mode, subclasses should then assign colors to